-The Wyoming Home Services Program (WyHS) is designed to help seniors and individuals with disabilities who are at risk of nursing home / assisted living placement.
+The Wyoming Home Services Program (WyHS) is designed to help seniors and individuals with disabilities who are at risk of nursing-home placement.
 It does so by providing a variety of supports that enable them to remain living in their home or in the home of a caregiver.
 Services typically include personal care, chore services, homemaker services, respite care, and adult day care.

 Services may be provided free of charge to low-income seniors and disabled individuals who do not have the means to pay.
-There are fees based on a sliding scale for residents with slightly higher incomes.
+For residents with slightly higher incomes, services can be obtained on a sliding scale.
 However, these fees are well below what the services would otherwise cost if purchased directly from a home care agency.

 The Home Services Program is under the administration of the Wyoming Department of Health’s Aging Division.
-This program was formerly called the Wyoming Community Based In-Home Services Program (CBIHS), and persons may occasionally still use that name.
 Each year, approximately 3,000 Wyoming seniors receive assistance from this program.

 To be eligible for this program, candidates must: